majdigital/bigworldgraph/README.md

 To see what future features are planned to be included in this project, check `TODO.md`.

-#### Project description
+### Project description

 The project consists of two main parts: The NLP pipeline, extracting links between entities from text and storing them in a graph database as well as the front end using a graph visualization library.

-#### Contributing
+### Contributing

 Contributions of all forms, be it code contributions, bug reports or suggestions are welcome.
 Please read the `CONTRIBUTE.md` file for more information or visit the [project's GitHub page](https://github.com/majdigital/bigworldgraph).

+### Documentation

+Documentation is hosted on *Readthedocs* and can be found [here](http://bigworldgraph.readthedocs.io/).
+There you can find more information about how the pipeline is used, how the data in your input corpus is supposed to look and what to expect as intermediate results from the pipeline tasks.

-### Usage
+## Usage

-#### Installation
+### Installation

+### Testing

+To test the project, execute the following commands in the project's root directory

+    docker-compose -f docker-compose-test.yml build --no-cache
+    docker-compose -f docker-compose-test.yml up

+### Quickstart

+There are two things you can do right after cloning the repository:

+1. Running a demo pipeline to see how the pipeline in this project is supposed to work.
+2. Building the project and playing around with some toy data on the frontend.

+#### Running the demo pipeline

+To run the demo pipeline, execute

+    python3 backend/bwg/demo_pipeline.py

+Your terminal should show you the following on successful execution:

+    ===== Luigi Execution Summary =====

+    Scheduled 4 tasks of which:
+    * 4 ran successfully:
+        - 1 DemoTask1(...)
+        - 1 DemoTask2(...)
+        - 1 DemoTask3(...)
+        - 1 SimpleReadingTask(...)

+    This progress looks :) because there were no failed tasks or missing external dependencies

+    ===== Luigi Execution Summary =====

+To see the results of your pipeline, go to ``backend/data/pipeline_demo``: There you can the output of different pipeline tasks.
+The output of the final task, ``demo_corpus_replaced.json``, is written in prettified ``JSON`` to enhance readability.

+If you want to know more about how the demo pipeline works, visit this [site](http://bigworldgraph.readthedocs.io/bwg.demo_pipeline.html) in the project's documentation.

+#### Building the project with toy data

-Installation is handled by [Docker](https://www.docker.com/), so make sure to have it installed beforehand.
+Building is handled by [Docker](https://www.docker.com/), so make sure to have it installed beforehand.
-If you need to have any passwords included, add them to a `.env` file in the project root directory in the `PARAMETER_NAME=VALUE` format. **By default, you must state a password for the database using the parameter name** `NEO4J_PASSWORD`.

-Afterwards, the installation is fairly simple.
+Afterwards, the project setup is fairly simple.
 Just go the root directory of the project and execute the following command:

     docker-compose build && docker-compose up

-The building of the docker images in this project might take a while, especially during the first time you're using this project.
+The building of the docker images in this project might take a while, especially during the first time you're using this project. requests to the API using port `6050` by default (see the documentation for [`bwg/run_api.py`](http://bigworldgraph.readthedocs.io/bwg.run_api.html) for more information).

+Now you can play around on the frontend by visiting [127.0.0.1:8080](127.0.0.1:8080) on your browser!

+#### Getting serious: Running the real pipeline

+First of all, make sure to have the corpus file in its designated directory (``backend/data/corpora_french/`` by default).

+Set up the project like in the previous step with

+    docker-compose build && docker-compose up

 After all containers are running, you can run the pipeline by executing the following:

     cd ./pipeline/
     docker build . -t pipeline